The Son of God Is Lord over All

 The Bible tells us that the earth and seas were created on day one, over which God erected the vaulted dome (Amos 9:6) of the firmament on day two, in which he placed the heavenly luminaries on day four.
 The sun follows a circuit over the stationary circular plane of the earth.
 (Psalm 19:6) Both the sun and moon are lights or luminaries, according to the Bible.
 The stars are luminaries in the firmament, not distant suns.
 Planets are “wandering stars,” not earth-like spheroid worlds.

-The true meaning of words are important for those who take the Bible seriously.
+The actual meaning of words are important for those who take the Bible seriously.

 God wants us to “tremble” at his Word (Isaiah 66:2).
 Since it is God’s glory to conceal things in his Word (Proverbs 25:2), it is our honor to search the scriptures to discover more about God and his creation (Acts 17:11).

-It is a serious error for us to casually dismiss what God says because we believe we now know better.
+It is a serious error for us to casually dismiss what God says because we believe we now know better thanks to discoveries by ungodly men who did not properly esteem the Bible.

-For example, Job 26:11 tells us that the heavens (the firmament) has pillars.
-If we dismiss this as pre-scientific ignorance, we are not trembling at his Word.
-We are arrogantly dismissing it and fall for the same trick as did Eve – “Did God really say?”.
+For example, Job 26:11 tells us that the heavens (the firmament) has pillars that support it above the earth, making heaven and earth a unit.
+If we dismiss this as pre-scientific ignorance, it is a failure to tremble at his Word.
+When people arrogantly dismiss what God has written, it results in our falling for the same trick as did Eve when the serpent contradicted God’s Words.
+“Did God really say?”.

 The Bible never uses the words “planet” or “globe” as synonyms for the earth.
-Those terms come from astrophysicists who reject the biblical testimony.
+Those terms come from astrophysicists who reject the biblical testimony and reinforce the systemic brainwashing that has convinced millions of people to abandon the Genesis account.

-Sadly, most Christians have swallowed the satanic lie and use those words continually, thus verbally contradicting the Bible on a daily basis, much to the devil’s delight.
-After our ears are attuned to the frequent use of these words, we see how complete is the devil’s victory in this area.
+Sadly, most Christians I know have swallowed the satanic lie and use those words continually, thus verbally contradicting the Bible on a daily basis, much to the devil’s delight.
+After our ears become attuned to the frequent use of such words, we see how complete is the devil’s victory in this area.
 Worse yet, the word planet means “wandering” in Greek and is used to describe stars that left their assigned paths.
 In addition, the word is used to describe evil people and angels.

 And the angels who did not keep their proper domain, but left their own abode, He has reserved in everlasting chains under darkness for the judgment of the great day; Jude 6 (NKJV)